Essex County Trilogy: Adaptations

 In June 2011, it was announced that visual effects artist John Dykstra would direct an adaptation of Essex County entitled Super Zero.

 In December 2015, it was announced that First Generation Films had optioned the rights to Essex County to develop the graphic novel as a television series for Canada's CBC Television.
 Aaron Martin is set as writer and showrunner, as well as executive producing with Lemire.
-The television adaptation, Essex County, is slated to premiere in March 2023.
+The television adaptation, Essex County, premiered on CBC Television in March 2023.